 Danish and French Sculptures in the Glyptotek

 The Ny Carlsberg Glyptotek exhibits a large collection of mostly nineteenth-century sculptures by French and Danish sculptors.
-The emphasis is on classical style marble figures but the collection also includes a number of bronzes by Rodin and Degas, as well as newer works.
+The emphasis is on classical-style marble figures but the collection also includes a number of bronzes by Rodin and Degas, as well as newer works.

-In addition to Bertel Thorvaldsen, talented 19th-century Danish sculptors included Vilhelm Bissen, Herman Wilhelm Bissen, Jerichau and Freund.
+In addition to Bertel Thorvaldsen, talented 19th-century Danish sculptors included Vilhelm Bissen, Herman Wilhelm Bissen, Jerichau, and Freund.

 The Glyptotek owns 42 works by Rodin with statues on display including such famous works as The Kiss, The Thinker, and Burghers of Calais.

 Jacobsen called his collection a Glyptotek – a repository of sculptures rather than an academic museum display.
-Most of the sculptures are free standing allowing visitors to admire it from all sides and up close.
+Most of the sculptures are free standing allowing visitors to admire them from all sides and up close.

 Degas Sculptures in the Glyptotek in Copenhagen